alphagov/rp-onboarding-tech-docs/source/pages/matching/matchingstrategy.rst

 It’s up to each service to decide their own matching strategy, but this guidance provides an overview of things to consider.

-`Contact the GOV.UK Verify team <mailto:idasupport+onboarding@digital.cabinet-office.gov.uk>`_ for help deciding and implementing your matching strategy.
+`Contact the GOV.UK Verify team <mailto:idasupport@digital.cabinet-office.gov.uk>`_ for help deciding and implementing your matching strategy.

 .. rubric:: Common matching difficulties